 Hare Matar Ka Dulma

-Hare Matar Ka Dulma is another Hyderabadi Royal surprise, curated by Indiya Oye.
-This beautiful dish is primarily, green peas stuffed spinach dumplings, finished with a tangy Hyderabadi gravy.
-From your first bite to the last, all the distinct flavours will seem to individually melt inside your mouth.
+Hare Matar Ka Dulma is a Hyderabadi royal surprise, recreated well by Indiya Oye in Radisson Blu.
+This impressive dish is primarily green peas stuffed spinach dumplings, finished in a tangy Hyderabadi gravy.
+From the first bite until the last, each distinct flavour melted in my mouth, taking my tastebuds on a vegetarian adventure.
+Loved the texture and the taste!